 Apart from the fantastic red colour produced, there are a number of interesting aspects of collision theory, redox and spectroscopy that can be illustrated to students with this demonstration.

-Hydrogen peroxide is able to oxidise chlorine, and is in turn reduced to oxygen:
+Hydrogen peroxide is able to reduce chlorine and is in turn oxidised to oxygen:

 H2O2 (aq) + Cl2 (aq) → O2 (g) + 2HCl (aq)